vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 did by using `group` function.

-After sorting out that last bit, I have a setup that is better than what I got from *meson* &mdash; subjectively speaking.
+After sorting out that last bit, I have a setup that is better than what I got from *meson* &mdash;subjectively speaking.
 I am happy with the results so far considering the fact that I barely managed to get my feet wet with *gn* and *conan*, and didn't even look into *ninja*.
 I can see that once I get comfortable with *gn* templates and actions, I could whip